Deivu/Anchorage/README.md

     user_id: 424137718961012737,
 };

-/// shortcut to get an idean node to connect to let node = anchorage.get_ideal_node()
+/// shortcut to get an ideal node to connect to let node = anchorage.get_ideal_node()
     .await
     .unwrap();